coecms/clef/README.rst

     module use /g/data3/hh5/public/modules
     module load conda/analysis3-unstable

+NB You need to be a member of hh5 to load the modules

 We are constantly adding new features, the development version is available in a separate environment::
     module use /g/data3/hh5/public/modules